-Herniation of bladder into vagina
+A herniation of bladder into vagina.

 Surgical removal of the bladder.

-A flexible scope is inserted into the urethra and then into the bladder to determine abnormalities in the bladder and lower urinary tract.
+A flexible scope that is inserted into the urethra and then into the bladder to determine abnormalities in the bladder and lower urinary tract.

-Herniation of small bowel into vagina
+A herniation of small bowel into the vagina.

 A behavioral technique that calls for scheduled toileting at regular intervals on a planned basis.
 Unlike bladder training, there is no systematic effort to motivate the patient to delay voiding and resist urge.

-A condition characterized in which the pelvic floor muscles can no longer provide the necessary support to the urethra and bladder neck.
+A condition in which the pelvic floor muscles can no longer provide the necessary support to the urethra and bladder neck.
 As a result, the bladder neck drops when any downward pressure is applied and causing involuntary leakage.
 This condition is the most common cause of stress urinary incontinence.

-Excessive growth of normal cells of an organ.
+The excessive growth of normal cells of an organ.